eomii/rules_ll/README.md

 [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/6822/badge)](https://bestpractices.coreinfrastructure.org/projects/6822)

-An upstream Clang/LLVM-based Bazel toolchain for modern C++ and heterogeneous programming.
+An upstream Clang/LLVM-based toolchain for contemporary C++ and heterogeneous programming.

+This project interleaves Nix and Bazel with opinionated Starlark rules for C++.
+Purpose-built for the bleeding edge.
+Reproducible and hermetic beyond Bazel's dependency graph.

 ## ✨ Setup

 1. Install the [nix package manager](https://nixos.org/download.html) and enable [flakes](https://nixos.wiki/wiki/Flakes).

 2. Create a `rules_ll` compatible workspace.
-This project moves fast and often introduces breaking changes.
-To keep the development shell in sync with the `rules_ll` module in `bzlmod`, pin the flake to a specific version:
+To keep the development shell in sync with the `rules_ll` Bazel module, pin the flake to a specific version:

     ```bash
     nix flake init -t github:eomii/rules_ll/<version>